Wologman/Python_Notes/Object Oriented Programming.md

 The class level attribute can be changed by re-asignment with `ClassName.CLASS_ATTRIBUTE_NAME = some_new_value`

+To access the class level attribute within a function use `ClassName.CLASS_ATTRIBUTE_NAME`

 ## Class level methods
 Regular methods are already shared between every instance.
 It is also possible to bind a method to a class, without any instance data.
 So something in this form: